AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/clients/gs-client-credentials-clients.md

    **Note:** The **MyData.Role** role is a custom role in this exercise.

-1. (Optional) Set the **Token Lifetime**.

-   Token Lifetime represents the length of time in seconds that the access token for this Client is valid from the time issued until it expires.
+1. (Optional) In the **Token Lifetime** field, enter the length of time in second that the access token functions before it expires.

-   The default, 3600 seconds (one hour), is the maximum length of time.
+   The default, 3600 seconds (one hour), is the maximum value.
 The minimum value is 60 seconds.

 1. Select **Continue**.

-1. In the `Add Secret` window, enter a description for the client secret.
-Enter a unique description if you plan to create multiple secrets.

   The `Add Secret` window opens.

-   Choose an expiration date that is appropriate for your use case.
-By default, the secret is set to expire one year after creation.
-You may specify that the secret does not expire by selecting the **Never Expires** checkbox.
-Secrets can be deleted later, including secrets that are set to never expire.
+1. (Optional) In the **Description** field, enter a description for the client secret.

 1. In the **Expiration Date** field, enter a date and time that the secret expires.